j2doll/crl/README.md

 		- gcc (Ubuntu 7.3.0-27ubuntu1~18.04) 7.3.0
 		- Qt 5.9.5

+- Mac
+	- I do not have a Mac.
+Somebody give me a test result.

 ## License and links
 - crl has no license file now(2018). https://github.com/telegramdesktop/crl
 	- Telegram is under GPL v3 license. https://github.com/telegramdesktop/tdesktop